hugoledoux/mywebsite/_drafts/iso_solids.md

 A 2-manifold is a topological space that is topologically equivalent to a 2D space---an obvious example is the surface of the Earth, for which near to every point the surrounding area is topologically equivalent to a plane.

-This definition, that a solid is a 2-manifold, is also often used in the CAD world and in GIS.
-One of the main reason is simplicity: representing and storing a 2-manifold can be done with data structures that are intrinsically 2D since each edge is guaranteed to have a maximum of two incident faces and that around each vertex the incident faces form one "umbrella".
-This means that one doesn't have to dramatically change the internal of her systems since the good old *node-arc-face* generalises directly to 3D.
-While this sounds great, it also means that non-manifold objects are impossible to represent, and, perhaps worse, 3D objects are *individually* stored and represented.
-That is, the topological relationships between 2 adjacent buildings cannot be explicitly stored.

-# What is an ISO19107 solid?
+## What is an ISO19107 solid?

-ISO19107[^ISO19107] defines different geometric primitives: a 0D primitive is a GM_Point, a 1D a GM\_Curve, a 2D a GM\_Surface, and a 3D a GM\_Solid.
-A primitive is built with lower-dimensional primitives, eg in the following figure the GM\_Surface is composed of 2 (closed) GM\_Curves, which are composed on several GM\_Points.
+The international standard ISO19107[^ISO19107] definition of a solid is broader than that of a 2-manifold, and to permit us to represent all the real-world features.
+It is basically a generalisation to 3D of a polygon, ie it can have inner boundaries.

 ![]({{ site.baseurl }}/img/isoprimitives.pdf.png)

+The ISO19107 geometric primitives:

+  - a 0D primitive is a `GM_Point,
+  - a 1D a `GM_Curve`,
+  - a 2D a `GM_Surface`,
+  - and a 3D a `GM_Solid`.

+A primitive is built with lower-dimensional primitives, eg in the following figure the `GM_Surface` is composed of 2 (closed) `GM_Curves`, which are composed on several `GM_Points`.
 Observe that primitives do not need to be linear or planar, ie curves defined by mathematical functions are allowed.

 In our context, the following three definitions from ISO19107 are relevant:

-> A GM_Solid is the basis for 3-dimensional geometry.
+> A `GM_Solid` is the basis for 3-dimensional geometry.
 The extent of a solid is defined by the boundary surfaces.
-The boundaries of GM_Solids shall be represented as GM_SolidBoundary. […] The GM_OrientablesSurfaces that bound a solid shall be oriented outward.
+The boundaries of `GM_Solids` shall be represented as `GM_SolidBoundary`. […] The `GM_OrientablesSurfaces` that bound a solid shall be oriented outward.

-> A GM\_Shell is used to represent a single connected component of a GM\_SolidBoundary.
-It consists of a number of references to GM\_OrientableSurfaces connected in a topological cycle (an object whose boundary is empty). [...]
-Like GM\_Rings, GM\_Shells are simple.
+> A `GM_Shell` is used to represent a single connected component of a `GM_SolidBoundary`.
+It consists of a number of references to `GM_OrientableSurfaces` connected in a topological cycle (an object whose boundary is empty). [...]
+Like `GM_Rings`, `GM_Shells` are simple.

-> A GM\_Object is *simple* if it has no interior point of self-intersection or self-tangency.
-In mathematical formalisms, this means that every point in the interior of the object must have a metric neighbourhood whose intersection with the object is isomorphic to an *n*-sphere, where *n* is the dimension of this GM\_Object.
+> A `GM_Object` is *simple* if it has no interior point of self-intersection or self-tangency.
+In mathematical formalisms, this means that every point in the interior of the object must have a metric neighbourhood whose intersection with the object is isomorphic to an *n*-sphere, where *n* is the dimension of this `GM_Object`.

 The bounding surfaces of a shell thus form a *closed* and *orientable* 2-manifold.
 Closed means that there should not be 'holes' in the surface (in other words, it should be watertight).